Building a Commercial Space

 Trade Permits

-A building permit is required when:
+A Building Permit is required when:

 • Any construction is being done, including structural or partition wall changes, mechanical, plumbing, gas or electrical work